omr-turbo/gc-arrays-tutorial/worksheet.md

 git clone --recursive https://github.com/rwy0717/making-an-object-model
 ```

-## Task 0: Implement the Array structures (30 minutes)
+## Task 0: Implement the array datastructures (45 minutes)

 **Add all the code examples in this section to `include/Splash/Arrays.hpp`**

-You will be using C++ structs to lay the objects out in memory.
+In this task, you will be defining the basic array datastructures, which we will be later garbage collecting. will be using C++ structs to lay out the Arrays in memory.
+The arrays are required to be simple "standard layout" objects.

 ### The `Splash::AnyArray`, `Splash::Ref`, and `omrobjectptr_t` Types